 The JET JWBS-15 was designed to perform, offering a great resaw capacity, throat depth and motor of 1.75 horsepower.
 These features will let you handle larger stocks, create smooth edges and perform intricate cuts.

 The heavy-duty cast-iron fence will provide extra stability while the micro-adjust dial means you can make exact placements.
 Also, it has a tool-less adjustable guide so you can save time when setting it up.

-Undoubtedly the best bandsaw for resawing that I have on this list, as this Jet machine has proven to flaunt few to no flaws!
+Undoubtedly the best bandsaw for resawing that we have on this list, as this Jet machine has proven to flaunt few to no flaws!
 If you really want to be stringent and particular, you might receive a unit with bent corners.

 This may not always be the case, but it could make the bandsaw more unstable when in use.
 Plus, it’s heavy and quite difficult to set up alone.

 - 1.75 HP

 - Possible faulty unit

 The G0555XH is another excellent bandsaw from Grizzly, which has a 1.75HP motor and 12-inch resawing capacity.
 This bandsaw is CSA Certified and features a cast iron frame, as well as heavy-duty stand.

 Not to mention that it comes with an extruded aluminum resaw fence and miter gauge too!

 In all honesty, there is also not a lot of negative things to say about this bandsaw.
 Some customers have claimed to receive missing parts with their purchase.
 However, this issue is uncommon and easily resolved by contacting your seller.